Western at your Careers Event

-With a series of presentations tailored for Years 10, 11, and 12, you can inspire your students to see the benefit and opportunity that awaits them in higher education with a Western Sydney University Visit to your school.
+With a series of presentations tailored for Years 10, 11, and 12, you can inspire your students to see the benefit and opportunity that awaits them in higher education.
 Hear from current and former Western students and learn about scholarships, early entry, The Academy leadership program, alternative pathways to uni, campus life, the range of inspiring courses we offer and so much more.
-If you're interested in having Western present at your school, please request a school visit.

 Academics and professionals from across the University's faculties and courses are available to speak to high school students throughout Greater Western Sydney.
 Free of charge, the program gives teachers the opportunity to extend and enhance their student's learning and educational aspirations, and encourage them to seek out higher learning.